CITATION ENCORE.jpg

 1762271.jpg

 At Jet Safety International, we offer eight different jet training courses.
 We offer Second In Command (SIC) type ratings in Cessna Citation CE-500 and CE-525.
 We offer Pilot In Command (PIC) type ratings in Cessna Citation CE-500 and CE-525.
 We also offer Second In Command (SIC) recurrent training in Cessna Citation CE-500 and CE-525.
-We offer Pilot In Command (PIC) recurrent training in Cessna Citation CE-500 and CE-525.
+We offer Pilot In Command (PIC) recurrent training in Cessna Citation Training CE-500 and CE-525.

 Ground School and Cockpit Procedures Training